A strong commitment...

 Academic Support Labs

 Students in kindergarten through 5th grade may receive support for reading, math, and study skills.
 Academic support meets one on one or in a small group setting (maximum of 4) at times when it is the least intrusive to maximize learning opportunities.
-There are numerous opportunities per week and students meet according to their schedule.
+There are numerous opportunities per week and students meet according to their schedules.

 Providence continually strives to keep up with the latest research and cutting-edge practices to best serve students and their families.
 In 2014, Providence became the first private school in the area to offer the Arrowsmith Program®.
 Arrowsmith has grown rapidly at Providence School and has changed lives for many of our Providence families throughout the years.